brawaru/Brawaru/SUPPORT.md

 [contrib_modrinth]:
   https://github.com/brawaru?org=modrinth#js-contribution-activity

-Unfortunately, I didn't succeeded at life as a person and those contributions are the least I can do to feel like a contributing member of society.
-However, everything I do, I do it for free.
-I don't have a real job and don't see having one right now due to _reasons_.
+All my contributions are made free of charge, and done in spare time.
+I don't have a job, and don't see having one right now due to _reasons_.

-Sadly, times are getting really hard and now I cannot even afford the essentials like food, clothing, or rent.
-So I sincerely ask you, if I have helped you or your project, or you just like my work, please consider supporting me financially, it would really mean a lot these days.
+Sadly, times are getting really hard and these days I cannot even afford the essentials like food, clothing, or rent.
+So I sincerely ask you, if I have helped you or your project, or you just like my work, please consider supporting me by making a donation, it would really mean a lot these days.
 Don't do that if you are in difficult situation yourself.

 ## Donation methods